dszp/MSP-Scripts/Pax8 Invoice Analysis for Azure, AVD, Nerdio/README.md

 that the `Normalize-Row-Data` function exists (from that file) before calling it, so it will run fine without.
 The function, if it does exist, directly accesses the current $row values from the main script for comparisons, and then updates the original variables $companyName and $companyID from that loop iteration (by using $script:companyName and $script:companyID to access the variables from the script scope); there are no variables passed to or from the script.
-This isn't neceessarily the cleanest code, but it was the simplest way to extract the code with customer names out of the main script to make it sharable, providing an example for you to use, and making its use optional if you don't need it.
+This isn't necessarily the cleanest code, but it was the simplest way to extract the code with customer names out of the main script to make it sharable, providing an example for you to use, and making its use optional if you don't need it.

 ## Running The Script